Herbert II of Vermandois: Death and legacy

-Herbert II died on 23 February 943 at Saint-Quentin, Aisne (the capital of the county of Vermandois) from natural causes.
+Herbert II died on 23 February 943 at Saint-Quentin (the capital of the county of Vermandois) from natural causes.
 The story of him being hanged by king Louis IV (see fig. above) during a hunt is fictitious.
 (Note: This dramatic report of Herbert II’s death seems to be fiction.
 It comes from Folcwin’s Deeds of the Abbots of St. Bertin, which was penned years later, circa 960, during the reign of Louis IV’s son Lothar III (954-986).
 Flodoard of Reims, whose contemporary annals provide the most reliable political narrative for Louis IV’s reign, gives no indication that the king played a role in Herbert’s death.“) His vast estates and territories were divided among his sons.
 Vermandois and Amiens went to the two elder sons while Robert and Herbert, the younger sons, were given the valuable holdings scattered throughout Champagne.
 On Robert's death his brother's son Herbert III inherited them all.
 Herbert III's only son Stephen died childless in 1019–20 thus ending the male line of Herbert II.

 Family

-Herbert married Adele, daughter of Robert I of France.
-Together they had the following children:
+Herbert married Adèle (?), daughter of Robert I of France.